-inversion with full NP subjects remains fairly productive, as Vance's (1997:350) frequencies of inversion ranging from 50% to 73% suggest (cf. Table 3 in the next section for details).
+Although verb type seems to play a role in the subject-verb inversion syntax in French, it is nevertheless doubtful whether this role was strong enough to influence ME.
+The data given by Ingham (2006b) concern only a very specific context, namely clauses with initial time adjuncts.
+In other types of clauses, the syntax of inversion in 13th and 14th century CF/AN is, as Ingham's (2006b:39/40) other data show, still very robust regardless of verb type.
+Even in the 15th century, inversion with full DP subjects remains fairly productive, as Vance's (1997:350) frequencies of inversion ranging from 50% to 73% suggest (cf. Table 3 in the next subsection for details).
 Furthermore, Vance's (1995) data show that the increase in the proportion of unaccusatives in clauses with inversion is most striking in the 15th century, with frequencies rising from around 50% in the 13th and 14th centuries (Queste (1220) 49%; Joinville (1306) 56%) to around 70% in the 15th century (Saintré (1456) 69%; Commynes (1491) 78%).
 What these data suggest is that, although there is a development towards favouring subject-verb inversion with some verbs and disfavouring it with others in medieval French, the development may not be sufficiently advanced at what seems to be the latest relevant period for influence on ME syntax (i.e. before the 15th century).
 As a matter of fact, Ingham's (2006b) comparison of CF and AN discussed in the previous paragraph may even suggest the opposite scenario.
-The contrast in inversion between unaccusative verbs and other verbs is stronger in AN (69.9% vs. 30.4%) than in CF (74.5% vs. 61.0%).
+The contrast in inversion between unaccusatives and other verbs is stronger in AN (69.6% vs. 27.2%) than in CF (74.5% vs. 61.0%).
 So one might wonder whether it was not rather ME that influenced French, as shown by the lower inversion rate with verbs other than unaccusatives in AN, rather than the other way round.